NatLibFi/Annif/doc/commands.md

     GET /projects/

 Show a list of currently defined projects.
+Projects are defined in a configuration file, normally called `projects.cfg`.

 ### Show project information